-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills.
-(Core) II.B.3.
-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Psychiatry and Neurology or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core)
+II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core)

-II.B.4.
+- II.B.2.f) pursue faculty development designed to enhance their skills. - II.B.3.
+Faculty Qualifications - II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. - II.B.3.b) Subspecialty physician faculty members must: - II.B.3.b).(1)

+have current certification in the subspecialty by the American Board of Psychiatry and Neurology (note that while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or possess qualifications judged acceptable to the Review Committee.
+(Core) - II.B.3.c)

+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+(Core) - II.B.4.
 Core Faculty